aliceclmte/clmte-woocommerce-integration/README.txt

 = Where do I fill in my Organisation Details? =

 Under WooCommerce->Settings, there is a tab called CLMTE.
-Click on it and you should see two fields named "Api Key" and "Organisation ID".
+Click on it and you should see two fields named "API Key" and "Organisation ID".

-== Screenshots ==

-Screenshots to be added.

 == Changelog ==

+= 1.1 =
+* Purchases history view
+* Offset syncing capability
+* Translation capabilities
+* Security fixes

 = 1.0 =
 * Initial Release

 == Upgrade Notice ==

-No upgrades yet.
+= 1.1 =
+This version fixes a more robust communication between your site and the CLMTE servers.